sharonsheah/my-cheers-portal/README.md

 People can connect their Ethereum wallets on the Rinkeby network and interact with the CheersPortal smart contract through the website.
 When someone sends a cheers, there is a random chance they can win a small amount of Ethereum from the CheersPortal.

 Contract Address: https://rinkeby.etherscan.io/address/0x85cd1b74c178feCf1904e6f7E2696f4c795faB94

 Frontend built on Repl.it: https://replit.com/@sharonsheah/waveportal

 Website: https://waveportal.sharonsheah.repl.co/

+Tools used:
+- Hardhat
+- Alchemy
+- Repl.it
+- Ethers.js
+- React

 This project was created following _buildspace content